KoelnAPI/data/data/environment/uba-airquality/README.md

 Should be free for any use by the terms of the german federal law on environmental information (Umweltinformationsgesetz, UIG).

+## Tools

-## Fetching data
+### Fetching data with `get_values.py`

 In order to acquire data for a month not yet contained in the repository, call the script get_values.py with the month as a parameter in YYYYMM format, for example:

     python get_values.py 201406